mrfdev/1MB/Resources/Server/1mb-start-todo.md

 - [ ] Stop splitting and truncating the requested session name before validation.
 Validate the complete input and length, reject invalid or overlong names, and reject unexpected extra arguments.
-- [ ] Decide whether the tmux session should close when `1MB-minecraft.sh` exits.
-Starting the script as the pane's direct process avoids the current stale shell/session after Paper stops.
+- [x] Close the tmux session when `1MB-minecraft.sh` exits.
+Approved and completed in `2.17.2`, build `075`; the launcher is now the pane's direct process.
 - [ ] Establish deterministic command discovery for non-login environments.
   Account for Apple Silicon Homebrew (`/opt/homebrew/bin`), Intel Homebrew (`/usr/local/bin`), and standard macOS/Ubuntu paths.
 - [x] Remove the implicit foreground fallback.
 Completed in `2.17.1`, build `074`; a missing tmux executable now fails clearly.
-- [ ] Use exact tmux targets such as `-t "=$name"` in scripted checks so prefix matching cannot select another session.
+- [x] Remove the scripted tmux target lookup.
+Completed in `2.17.2`, build `075`; the atomic launch no longer uses `send-keys` against a separate session target.

 ## Low priority and cleanup